SunPower Class Action: Levi & Korsinsky Reminds SunPower Corporation Investors of the Pending Class Action Lawsuit with a Lead Plaintiff Deadline of April 18, 2022 - SPWR

-New York, New York--(Newsfile Corp. - March 8, 2022) - Levi & Korsinsky, LLP notifies investors in SunPower Corporation SPWR ("SunPower" or the "Company") of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - April 1, 2022) - Levi & Korsinsky, LLP notifies investors in SunPower Corporation ("SunPower" or the "Company") SPWR of a class action securities lawsuit.

 The lawsuit on behalf of SunPower investors has been commenced in the the United States District Court for the Northern District of California.
 Affected investors purchased or otherwise acquired certain SunPower securities between August 3, 2021 and January 20, 2022.
 Follow the link below to get more information and be contacted by a member of our team: